apptentive-engineering/dockerfiles/README.md

 [TRACE] - [root] - Completed 'build' for child image 'alpine'
 ```

-The recursive targets following the `<directory-name>-<target-name>` pattern.
+The recursive targets follow the `<directory-name>-<target-name>` pattern.
 Building the `alpine` image is the `alpine-build` target while deploying it is `alpine-deploy`.
-This pattern holds for all subdirectories, including nested ones.
+This pattern holds for all subdirectories, including ones nested to the N'th degree.

 For example, let's build a specific ruby image that is multiple directories down.